yusufshakeel/couponjs/README.md

 ### Back this project

-If you find this project useful and interesting then please support it on [Patreon](https://www.patreon.com/yusufshakeel).
+If you find this project useful and interesting then feel free to support it on [Patreon](https://www.patreon.com/yusufshakeel).

 ### Donate
 Feeling generous :smiley: [Donate via PayPal](https://www.paypal.me/yusufshakeel)